 HOME > Research Activity > The SFC Research Consortium

-Internet Business Innovation consortium
+Internet Service Innovation consortium

 The purpose of this consortium is to arrive at measures that will maximize the benefits of innovation to society at large.
 To this end, our consortium will accumulate knowledge on technology and services available on the Internet in Japan, the processes to create business innovation, the factors hindering innovative development, and the value and disadvantages to society resulting from innovation.
 We will use our neutral position as a university to provide an open institution for publicizing and enlightening society about our research achievements.